HomeBlog Home

 Charlotte is home to one of the nation's hottest job markets, according to the Wall Street Journal, which ranked Charlotte as number 8 on the extensive metro list.
 This ranking is based on the unemployment rate, labor force, participation rate, changes to employment levels, size of the force, and wages.

-Sadly, Charlotte's unemployment rate is 4.2%, which is higher than the national average.
+Sadly, Charlotte's unemployment rate is 3.7%, which is lower than the national average of 4.2%.
 Recent job growth in the job market has been on the rise at 2.7%, which is higher than nationwide.
 For future job opportunities, Charlotte is on the rise and a great area to find employers.

-Charlotte's median household income is $53,275, and sales tax is 7.25%.
-Income tax is also higher at 5.3% compared to the national average.
+The sales tax in Charlotte is 7.25% and income tax is 5.3% which is slighty higher compared to the national average.
 Overall, if you are looking for an area to live in with endless opportunities, Charlotte may be perfect for you.

 Here is a comparison chart of Raleigh and Charlotte's cost of living, real estate, income, and other important factors to help you decide which city is perfect for you.